-My friend Gabby introduced me to chocolate covered matzo a few years ago.
+My friend Gabby introduced me to chocolate-covered matzo a few years ago.
 She makes this delicious treat for Passover, and when I had the opportunity to try hers, I was hooked.
 Matzo, is a staple at every Passover Seder, but regular gluten-filled matzo can make me feel… a bit irregular.
 And once I discovered gluten-free matzo it changed my world.

 This is a no-frills recipe adapted from Gabby’s original recipe along with a few integrations from recipes I found on the internet.

-Does Grand Marnier make matzo more Miami?
+So does Grand Marnier make matzo more Miami?
 Absolutely.

-For your convenience I linked the ingredients above to quickly shop for your baking needs.
+For your convenience, I linked the ingredients above to quickly shop for your baking needs.
 It’s all available via Amazon Prime.

 4 to 6 sheets gluten-free matzo

 1 cup (2 sticks or 8 ounces) unsalted butter, cut into a few large pieces